Pathway to study medicine

 “USC’s Biomedical Science program provided me with a great foundation for understanding the human body and completing my honours at USC was a valuable opportunity,” Leigh said.

-USC’s Senior Lecturer in Biomedical Science and Nutritional Biochemist Dr Mark Holmes said several of his students have successfully continued on from their studies at USC to study postgraduate medicine.
+Dr Mark Holmes said several of his students have successfully continued on from their studies at USC to study postgraduate medicine.
 USC’s biomedical science program offers students a broad range of clinical research areas and practical placement opportunities at hospitals such as the Princess Alexandra Hospital in Brisbane for students focusing on clinical measurement.